 He holds an appointment at the Markkula Center for Applied Ethics at Santa Clara University, the country's most comprehensive applied ethics center.
 He also has an engagement as professor in the School of Journalism and Communication at Renmin University of China.

 He served as director of Community Engagement in the College of Communication and Information.
 Prior to that, he served as the director of the School of Journalism and Mass Communication at Kent State and as assistant dean in the Donald P. Bellisario College of Communications at Penn State University.

 In industry, he served as news director of the ABC-television affiliate in Tucson, Arizona, and as station manager and founding news director at the FOX-television affiliate in Boise, Idaho.
 He is a past president of the Association of Schools of Journalism and Mass Communication.

-University of Oregon, University of Southern California
+University of Oregon, MS in Journalism and Communication, University of Southern California, BA in Broadcast Journalism

 Radio Television Digital News Association, Association for Education in Journalism and Communication, Broadcast Education Association

 Recipient, 2019 Leadership Award from the Association of Schools of Journalism and Mass Communication